urgdog/anchoraccord/about.md

 # About

-Anchor Accord is what happens when two senior operators stop waiting for the big firms to get it right.
+Anchor Accord was founded by two senior operators who’ve lived the hard side of systems work.

-We’ve lived the fallout of broken systems and one-size-fits-all advice - at 2am, in front of regulators, and inside brittle infrastructure no one wanted to take ownership of.
-We’ve stabilized chaos, rebuilt what others abandoned, and written the frameworks that helped teams stay calm, resilient, and effective.

-We’re not selling triage headcount.
-We’re not selling slide decks.
+We’ve seen what happens when risk is underestimated, when frameworks get forced, and when ownership diffuses under pressure.
+Between us, we’ve stabilized systems, rebuilt trust, and designed the structures that kept both infrastructure and compliance aligned under stress.

+We’re not here to sell bodies or build optics.
-We’re here to bring clarity across technical and regulatory domains - before things go sideways, and especially if they already have.
+We’re here to bring clarity across **technical and regulatory domains** - especially when the stakes are rising and certainty is thin.

 ---

 > <figure style="float: right; width: 240px; margin-left: 1rem; margin-bottom: 1rem;"><img src="/assets/img/gcr.jpg" alt="Gregory C. Ross" style="width: 100%; border-radius: 4px; box-shadow: 0 6px 18px rgba(0,0,0,0.4); filter: grayscale(20%) contrast(1.05);" /></figure>
 > **Gregory C. Ross**